 The Buzzards Bay Swim, held each June, is a fun, action-packed morning with lots of volunteer needs!
-Volunteers can help at the start line in New Bedford or at the finish line in Fairhaven.
+Volunteers can help at the start line in New Bedford, at the finish line in Fairhaven, or on their own time in the days and weeks before the event.
 (View all Buzzards Bay Swim volunteer opportunities.)

 Buzzards Bay Watershed Ride

 The Buzzards Bay Watershed Ride, held each October, is an exciting, day-long event with lots of opportunities to volunteer!
-Volunteers can help at the start lines in Little Compton and Westport, at the Rochester lunch stop, at the Woods Hole finish line, on the road at checkpoints throughout the route.
+Volunteers can help at the start lines in Little Compton and Westport, at the Rochester lunch stop, at the Woods Hole finish line, on the road at checkpoints throughout the route, or on their own time in the days and weeks before the event.
 (View all Buzzards Bay Watershed Ride volunteer opportunities.)